yucornetto/MGMatting/code-base/README.md

 - easydict
 - pprint

-For ImageNet pretrained weight, please refer to [GCA-Matting](https://github.com/Yaoyi-Li/GCA-Matting).
+For ImageNet pretrained weight and DIM dataset preparation, please refer to [GCA-Matting](https://github.com/Yaoyi-Li/GCA-Matting).

 ### Training on DIM dataset
 Please modify the data path in config file (e.g. config/MGMatting-DIM.toml) accordingly, and start training using the following command: